dgozen/carousel/README.md

 I decided to go with building with React and make this as accessible as I could.

 Basically my idea was to make a carousel that could support not only 3 and 6 objects but as many as required.
-That is why made a "totalImages" prop.
+That is why I made a "totalImages" prop.
 One can easily pass in a number and have the carousel buttons adapt dynamically to it.

 For passing in the images I created a dummy objects array that had an image and an alt tag.
 I created